-Citroen's third generation C3 supermini is a crucial car for the French brand and must be more interesting and likeable than its sensible predecessor.
+The improved version of Citroen's third generation C3 supermini is a crucial car for the French brand.
 Can it deliver?
 Jonathan Crouch checks it out

-Citroen's third generation C3 supermini has a much more distinctive style this time round, with quirky looks, a very individual feel and even the option of a clever dash cam camera.
-Ultimately, there's nothing really revolutionary on offer here but as a complete and highly personalisable package, it's desirably different.
+Citroen's third generation C3 supermini gets a wash 'n brush-up here, with a slightly smarter looks, comfier seats and extra personalisation options.
+It's still one of the most comfort-orientrated small cars you can buy too.
+Ultimately, there's nothing really revolutionary on offer here, but as a complete and highly personalisable package, it's desirably different.

 Small French cars used to ride beautifully, grip tenaciously and flow from corner to corner with relaxed, unflustered motion.
 As, by and large, this one does.
 It may come as news to some motoring journalists but most supermini buyers don't routinely want to throw their cars about as if they were on stage from the RAC Rally.
 What most of them would prefer is a model that rolls the red carpet over the average appallingly surfaced British road.
 As, to a great extent, this one does.
 It's all down to the way that the fairly conventional suspension set-up has been tuned, though the downside of that is inevitably extra body roll through the bends.
 Stay with it though and you'll find that there's actually more grip and traction on offer than you might think.
 As for engines, well the PureTech three cylinder 1.2-litre unit is frugal and willing, while the 1.6-litre BlueHDi diesels are amongst the cleanest and most frugal engines of their kind in the industry.
 First up is the 1.2-litre petrol PureTech unit which offers either 83 or 110hp and delivers the same distinctive three cylinder thrum but accompanies it with pokier performance.
 The turbo 110hp variant gets a 6-speed manual gearbox and can be ordered with an optional EAT6 auto transmission.
 There's also a BlueHDi 100 diesel manual option with a 5-speed manual 'box.

 Pricing is a little higher than it used to be because Citroen no longer offers entry-level 'Touch' trim in our market.
-That means a price range which now spans the £16,000 to £20,000 bracket.
+That means a price range which now spans the £16,500 to £25,000 bracket.
 There's a choice of three trim levels - 'Feel', 'Origins' and 'Flair Plus'.
 Potential buyers will need to make sure that they leave some budget aside for personalisation.
+Thanks to changes made to the way that you can specify this revised model, this is now the most customisable supermini in its segment, with the number of visual spec combinations increasing from 36 to 97.
+This includes fresh body colours and bi-tone choices (incorporating the roof, door mirrors and the rear quarter panel trim), plus new coloured inserts around the fog lights and the Airbump panels, as well as new graphic trims decorating the roof for a more distinctive pavement presentation.
+There are seven body colours, four 'Colour Packs' and three roof decor options, plus you can now specify bigger 17-inch 'Vector' alloy wheels.
+Inside, there's now the option of a 'Techwood ambiance' pack with 'lightwood' trim, soft-touch materials and special stitching.
+Equipment levels remain pretty generous.
 Even base 'Feel' trim gets you 16-inch 'Matrix' alloy wheels, MirrorScreen smartphone-mirroring with Apple CarPlay and Android Auto, Lane Departure Warning, automatic air-conditioning, a 7-inch colour touchscreen and a choice of up to four optional roof colours.
 Plus there are some really clever optional touches.
 Of these, our favourite is the 'ConnectedCAM Citroen' system.
 Here, you get a forward-facing two-megapixel, GPS-enabled camera mounted in the rear-view mirror.
 It's there for two reasons; sensibility and fun.
 The 'sense' bit lies in its capability to record any traffic incidents or accidents, since it activates in an impact and stores the preceding 30 seconds and following 60 seconds.
 However, there's a fun purpose too, given that the driver can also click a button to safely take exterior photos or videos of the view through the windscreen and then share this content through social networks.
-We also like the Citroen Connect Nav system that comes with a 7-inch touchscreen and ties into connected services like TomTom traffic.
-This display also incorporates Mirror Screen technology which enables owners to you Apple CarPlay and Android Auto systems to link in their smartphones and use selected apps on the move.

 Almost every fashionable type of technology has been thrown at this car to drive its running costs down and, as you'd expect, the best returns can be achieved from the BlueHDi diesel model.
 Most will choose a petrol model though.
 The PureTech 82 variant manages up to 51.5mpg and 10-8g/km.
 And for the PureTech 110, it's up to 49.8mpg and up to 106g/km.
 Enough on engine efficiency.
 What about other financial considerations?
 Well, regular service intervals come round every 16,000 miles or 12 months, depending on which comes sooner.
 For many supermini owners, this will mean a visit to a dealer once a year and there are plenty of Citroen outlets to choose from, so you should never be too far from one.
 So you can budget ahead, the French maker offers its 'Citroen Maintenance' scheme that lets you pay either a one-off fee or monthly instalments to cover the cost of the routine upkeep of your car for as long as three years and 35,000 miles.